ClickCease

 Add A Project Feedback Page

-Similarly, if we want to make sure that our clients get the easiest possible access to their projects and follow their progress smoothly, we can share it through another embedded element in the sidebar.
+If we want to make sure that our clients get the easiest possible access to their projects and follow their progress smoothly, we can share it through an embedded element in the sidebar.

 Embedded Figma file in Zendo